Pinus lambertiana: Etymology

 Naturalist John Muir considered sugar pine to be the "king of the conifers".
 The common name comes from the sweet resin, which Native Americans used as a sweetener.
 John Muir found it preferable to maple sugar.
 It is also known as the great sugar pine.
-The scientific name was assigned by David Douglas, who was the first to describe it in 1826, in honor of Aylmer Bourke Lambert.
+The scientific name was assigned by David Douglas in 1826, in honor of the London botanist Aylmer Bourke Lambert.

 Ecology

 Wildlife

 The large size and high nutritional value of the sugar pine seeds are appealing to many species.
 Yellow pine chipmunks (Neotamias amoenus) and Steller's jays (Cyanocitta stelleri) gather and hoard sugar pine seeds.
 Chipmunks gather wind-dispersed seeds from the ground and store them in large amounts.
 Jays collect seeds by pecking the cones with their beaks and catching the seeds as they fall out.
-Although wind is a main dispersion factor of sugar pine seeds, animals tend to collect and store them before the wind can blow them far.
+Although wind is a main dispersal agent of sugar pine seeds, animals tend to collect and store them before the wind can blow them far.

-Black bears (Ursus americanus) rely on sugar pine seeds for their food source in the fall months within the Sierra Nevada.
-There is relationship between sugar pine seeds and oak acorns, as the bears will feed preferentially on those that are in a higher supply for that season.
-Both sugar pine and oak species are currently in decline, which can have a direct effect on black bear food sources within the Sierra Nevada.
+Black bears (Ursus americanus) feed on sugar pine seeds in the fall months within the Sierra Nevada.
+Both sugar pine and oak species are currently in decline, directly affecting black bear food sources within the Sierra Nevada.